weiwei0410zhou/TB-YOLO/README.md

 ## This folder contains the implementation of the codes.

 ## Requirements:
-The details of environment such as python package can reference 'environment.txt'.
+The details of environment such as python package can reference 'requirements.txt'.

 ## Data:
 It can be downloaded at: